Office of the Vice President for Student Affairs

 The Dean of Students Office provides the following services:

-The Mentoring Program matches new students (freshman and transfer) with faculty, staff or upper-division students.
-A mentoring relationship provides new students with a human face they can associate with a large institution.
-A mentor is an advisor, guide and friend.
-Mentors and mentees meet for lunch and attend university events like football games or theatrical presentations.
+The Bobcat Bond Program is a student service provided by the Retention Management & Planning Office.
+The program matches students (second year and transfer) with faculty, staff or upper-division students.
+A mentoring relationship provides students with a human face they can associate with at a large institution.
+A mentor is an advisor, guide, and friend.
 Mentors can help new students set goals, refer them to campus resources and introduce them to people on campus.

 Nueces Building | 512.245.2684